 The Velo Towers is the third Asymptote project now underway in South Korea.
 Along with the Velo Towers there is a 3000 sq meter structure for multimedia exhibitions near Gwangui that is scheduled to open in September 2012 and the 650 m tall World Business Center Tower (WBCB) in Busan is currently under development.

-You have read this article Architecture Skyscrapers with the title Velo Towers by Asymptote.
-You can bookmark this page URL https://moderndeserthomes.blogspot.com/2012/08/velo-towers-by-asymptote.html.
+with the title Velo Towers by Asymptote.
+You can bookmark this page URL http://moderndeserthomes.blogspot.com/2012/08/velo-towers-by-asymptote.html.
 Thanks!

 No comment for " Velo Towers by Asymptote"